ViegasCode/viegascode/README.md

-# 👨‍💻 Viegas Code
+# 👨‍💻 Douglas Guerreiro

-🌐 Desenvolvedor apaixonado por **automação, dados e inteligência artificial**, criando soluções que unem **eficiência e inovação**.
+🌐 Developer passionate about **automation, data, and artificial intelligence**, building solutions that combine **efficiency and innovation**.
-🚀 +6 anos de experiência com **Python**, liderança de times e desenvolvimento de produtos de alto impacto.
+🚀 6+ years of experience with **Python**, team leadership, and the development of high-impact products.
-☁️ Experiência sólida em **Cloud Computing** (AWS, GCP, UOL Cloud, Azure) e **migrações complexas** entre provedores.
+☁️ Solid background in **Cloud Computing** (AWS, GCP, UOL Cloud, Azure) and **complex migrations** across providers.
-📊 Especialista em **APIs, Data Sharing, automação de processos, mensageria (Kafka & RabbitMQ)** e integração de sistemas críticos.
+📊 Specialist in **APIs, Data Sharing, process automation, messaging systems (Kafka & RabbitMQ)**, and critical systems integration.
-🎯 Foco em criar aplicações escaláveis que **resolvem problemas reais**.
+🎯 Focused on creating scalable applications that **solve real-world problems**.

 ---